 - Reduce Costs

-Since its inception, an analysis of the 2,200 patients that have been enrolled in and graduated from MedStar's Mobile Healthcare Programs have saved more than $3.7 million in healthcare expenditures, and currently reduces 9-1-1 trasnports to the ED by enrolled patients by 29.4% during a typical 30 - 90 day "EMS Loyalty Program" enrollment and by 82.4% in 12 months after program graduation.
-Click on the links below to see the outcome and economic analysis of MedStar's Mobile Healthcare Programs.
+Since its inception, an analysis of the 2,200 patients that have been enrolled in and graduated from MedStar's Mobile Healthcare Programs have saved nearly $3.6 million in healthcare expenditures.
+The "EMS Loyalty program has reduced 9-1-1 transports to the ED by enrolled patients by 29.4% during a typical 30 - 90 day enrollment and by 82.4% in 12 months after program graduation.

 MedStar has significant experience developing and implementing multiple aspects of community paramedicine with programs such as 9-1-1 Nurse Triage, "EMS Loyalty Program" members, "Observation" Admission Avoidance Program, Congestive Heart Failure patient management (including IStat point of care testing and in-home diuresis) and a new Hospice Revocation Prevention program.